mathiscode/helio-api-boilerplate/README.md

 ### Specifying mods and models from the CLI

-You can override the default mods and models with the `--mods` and `--models` arguments.
+You can override the default mods and models with the `--mod` and `--model` arguments.

 - Mod Syntax: `modRootPath:pathOrModule`
 - Model Syntax: `modelName:pathOrModule`